 Companies That Buy Stand Trees/Multiple Trees

 If you own several acres of wooded land, the USDA recommends that you work with a professional forester to sell your trees.
 Foresters offer a number of services to help you with the sale, including evaluating your trees and obtaining bids from multiple buyers so you can get the best possible price.
 Foresters will also make arrangements with the timber-buying company to harvest the wood and collect payment.
-Foresters typically work on commission and receive a percentage of the sale — usually 10 to 15 percent, depending on the state.
+Foresters typically work on commission and receive a percentage of the sale — usually 10 to 15%, depending on the state.
 You can find a local forester by contacting your local county extension office through the National Association of State Foresters website or by using the interactive state map from the USDA.

 Another option for selling multiple trees is to contact timber buyers directly.
 The USDA offers lists of timber buyers by state, or you can search for a regional timber buyer online.
 Here is a selection of regional timber buyers to get you started: